 It was bound to happen eventually.
 Someone (in this case, it looks to be Anbernic under a pseudonym) was going to challenge the Game Console R36S as the budget emulation king.
 As much as I may have professed my love for the previous champion, and still think it’s great, there’s no doubting the G350 has it everywhere it counts.
-Ban’s recent comparison article did a great job explaining the differences between the two devices.
+Ban’s comparison article did a great job explaining the differences between the two devices.

 At $37 delivered to my door, I can’t find too much to complain about, but we are a tinkering bunch, and I want to compare all the options out there.
 So if you’ve just picked up the BatleXP G350 too, let’s take a look at what options the community already has cooking up.